Where to Begin

 Sometimes projects distribute tokens for free (airdrop them), in which case all you need to do is provide your public address.
 If the tokens have market value, you can use an exchange to swap ETH for the token of your choice.

 If you are using a custodial wallet like Coinbase, your funds are probably already on the exchange, so you just have to check which tokens are supported.
-Even though MEW is a non-custodial wallet, it is partnered with the exchanges Simplex, Kyber, Bity, and Changelly, which can be used within the interface.
-When you use non-custodial wallets that do not integrate any exchanges, you will have to move your funds to a wallet on the exchange first, conduct the swap there, and then move the swapped coins back to your non-custodial wallet.
+MEW is a non-custodial wallet, but it is partnered with the exchanges Simplex, Kyber, Bity, and Changelly, which can be used within the interface.
+When you use non-custodial wallets that do not integrate any exchanges, or you need to swap a token not supported by any integrated exchanges, you will have to move your funds to a wallet on the exchange first, conduct the swap there, and then move the swapped coins back to your non-custodial wallet.

 Swaps are not limited to ETH for tokens.
 You can even swap ETH for Bitcoin, or vice versa, but keep in mind that Bitcoin can’t be sent to your Ethereum wallet – they are different blockchains, and you’ll have a different wallet for Bitcoin.